the-resa/PawTrack/README.md

 Necessary steps to get the application up and running.

+## Setup
 Ensure you have Docker and Docker Compose installed on your system.
-Also nodjs and npm are necessary to execute commands from `package.json` file.
+Also node and npm are necessary to execute commands from `package.json` file.

 1. Build the docker container